Welcome to the California Fish Website!

 Have a sick pet fish?
 The Small Animal Clinic at the UC Davis Veterinary Medicine Teaching Hospital sees fish.
 Clients can make an appointment at 530-752-1393.

-For more information Most of the fish identification and life history information on this site can be found in greater detail in the book Inland Fishes of California written by Professor Peter B. Moyle and available from the University of California Press, copyright 2002.
+For more information The fish species location information on this website is derived from the PISCES Database of the UC Davis Center for Watershed Sciences, from a database version obtained on 2 February 2014.
+Most of the fish identification and life history information on this site can be found in greater detail in the book Inland Fishes of California written by Professor Peter B. Moyle and available from the University of California Press, copyright 2002.

-Thank-you to the people who have contributed to the development of this site: Dr. Terry Salmon, Shelley Collier, Dr. Beth Chasnoff, Dr. Peter Moyle, Brian Hodge, Jenna Voss, Craig Fergus, Dexter Fernandez, Karl Krist, and David Krause.
+Thank-you to the people who have contributed to the development of this site: Dr. Terry Salmon, Shelley Collier, Dr. Beth Chasnoff, Dr. Peter Moyle, Brian Hodge, Jenna Voss, Craig Fergus, Dexter Fernandez, Karl Krist, David Krause, Josh Viers, Nick Santos, Rebecca Quinones, Adam Lum, Himali Rajakarunanayake, and Alyssa Obester.
 Thanks also to all the people who have contributed photos of fish!